The Broken Promise of Technology & Why Early Wealth Transfers Matter

 COVID-19 disrupted two or more years of schooling for many, affecting high school, college, and early careers.

-Inflation ran above 4% annually for over 30 months straight - peaking at more than 9% year-over-year in 2022 - and while it has cooled, prices for essentials like housing, food, and energy remain well above pre-pandemic levels.
+Inflation ran above 4% annually for over 30 months straight—peaking at more than 9% year-over-year in 2022.
+While it has cooled, prices for essentials like housing, food, and energy remain well above pre-pandemic levels.

-The Federal Reserve raised interest rates at the fastest pace since the 1980s, pushing mortgage rates to highs not seen in over two decades and driving loan costs through the roof.
+The Federal Reserve raised interest rates at the fastest pace since the 1980s.
+This pushed mortgage rates to highs not seen in over two decades and drove loan costs through the roof.

-Entry-level job markets tightened, with fewer roles offering growth opportunities or stability right out of school.
+Entry-level job markets tightened.
+There are fewer roles offering growth opportunities or stability right out of school.

 AI has begun reshaping industries, threatening many entry-level positions and adding uncertainty to career planning.

-Home prices surged more than 40% in many markets since 2019, with inventory still limited, putting first-time homeownership further out of reach.
+Home prices surged more than 40% in many markets since 2019.
+With inventory still limited, first-time homeownership is further out of reach.

 Technology was supposed to make our lives faster, easier, and cheaper.
 But despite all the innovation, these economic realities show it hasn’t translated into more affordable living or greater security for younger generations.